bnb-chain/greenfield-docs/src/guide/storage-provider/introduction/overview.md

 SPs provide publicly accessible APIs for users to upload, download, and manage data.
 These APIs are very similar to Amazon S3 APIs so that existing developers may feel familiar enough to write code for it.
-Each SP can and will respond to users' requests to write (upload) and read (download) data, and serve as the gatekeeper for user rights and authentications.
+Each SP can and will respond to users' requests to write (upload) and read (download) data, and serve as the gatekeeper for user permissions and authentications.

 Also each SP has a good connection with the Greenfield network by maintaining its own